karish-grover/Humor-Analysis-using-Ensembles-of-Simple-Transformers/README.md

 # Task 3: Multi-class Classification

-Our model, with a Macro F1 score of **0.2916**, utilizes BETO to solve thisproblem of multi-class classification.
+Our model, with a Macro F1 score of **0.2916**, utilizes BETO to solve this problem of multi-class classification.
 We fine-tuned our model over the training corpus which comprises of approx 4800 tweets for this task.

 ### Task 3 Results